syllog1sm/headers_workaround/README.md

 The package required at setup is "murmurhash".
 But, I also want that package at run-time (because of course).
 So, I don't write setup_requires=["murmurhash"], because of Bug 209.
 Instead, I write setup_requires=["headers_workaround"]

 Below the call to setup, I import the headers_workaround package.
 This only works *below* the call, due to whatever witchcraft setuptools uses to make setup_requires work.
 I then fetch the location of the relevant Python install, which under a virtualenv will be the virtualenv directory.
 I then construct a path to the include dir, and tell headers_workaround to install the murmurhash headers.

+# Gotchas

+Note that setuptools.setup_requires leaves the .egg directories sitting in your package directory.
+This can make your build stateful.
+For instance, if you've been trying to require numpy at setup time, you may have a numpy .egg file in your package dir, which is causing "import numpy" to succeed.
+Delete this directory to make the headers_workaround succeed.